 Three Peaks Bike Race is an unsupported bike packing race across the Dolomites and the Alps.

-The race Starts in Vienna at Schönbrunn Palace on 9th of June at 4pm.
+The race Starts in Vienna at Schönbrunn Palace.

 Finish is in Nice - France!

 The ultra cyclist veterans Vincent Mühlethaler and Michael Wacker designed a new race format for your racecalender.
 From their experience in The Transcontinental Race and the Trans Am Bike Race they developed the concept of a short bike packing race as an addition to the bigger races.
 Not everybody seems ready, so better test yourself first!

 This race is designed for riders who wanna start into self supported bike racing or for experienced racers who wanna test themselfs in race conditions before their main event in the season kicks off.

 Distance of the Race is around 1600km which makes it possible to finish it in under a week.

 Also important was the concept of a compact route layout and locations which are easy to go to and easy to leave from.

 The route concept is that you have to plan your own one along the 3Peaks, but we are aware of the fact that newcomers maybe need advise in routeplanning.
 If so, please get in touch!